-In my last posts, I’m being describing some of the features of BTSG NoS Addin.
-This is the final post about the overview of all features available with this Visual Studio Addin and how can you use them.
+In my last posts, I’ve described some of the features of the BTSG NoS Addin.
+This is the final post about the overview of all features available with this Visual Studio Addin and how you can use them.

 Test Pipeline

-There are many ways to test BizTalk pipelines: by using Biztalk Pipeline Framework to create unit testing, using the Pipeline.exe tool or by creating and use them by implementing “for real” in BizTalk messaging scenarios.
-But there isn’t for real an easy build support feature in Visual Studio to test our custom pipelines.
+There are many ways to test BizTalk pipelines: by using the BizTalk Pipeline Framework to create unit testing, by using the Pipeline.exe tool, or by implementing them in “for real” BizTalk messaging scenarios.
+But there isn’t, for real, an easy build support feature in Visual Studio to test our custom pipelines.

-• Visual Studio will prompt a window for you to select an instance of the message that you want to try against the pipeline.
+- Visual Studio will open a window for you to select the instance of the message you want to try against the pipeline.

-• and will show the result for the pipeline directly in VS IE
+- And will show the pipeline results directly in VS IE.

 Test Pipeline Component

-As the previous one testing or debugging a custom pipeline component can be a challenge and most of the times you will need to create and testing them by implementing and configuring a BizTalk messaging scenarios and then attach the BizTalk process in Visual Studio to debug the components.
+As with the previous one, testing or debugging a custom pipeline component can be challenging, and most of the time you will need to create and test them by implementing and configuring a BizTalk messaging scenario, then attaching the BizTalk process in Visual Studio to debug the components.

-You now will be able to debug your pipeline component attaching an external process from VS without caring about BizTalk environment by:
+You will now be able to debug your pipeline component, attaching an external process from VS, without caring about the BizTalk environment, by:

-• For the third and final step, you will need to go to the BTSG window to configure your testing scenario and debug the custom pipeline component, to submit the select message instance to debug it against the custom pipeline component, by clicking on the submit wheel on the right side:
+- For the third and final step, you will need to go to the BTSG window to configure your testing scenario and debug the custom pipeline component, to submit the selected message instance to debug it against the custom pipeline component, by clicking on the submit wheel on the right side:

 And you be able to start to debug your custom pipeline component code.